A new recursion relation for tree-level NLSM amplitudes based on hidden zeros

 then the coefficient of the leading term gives rise to $4$-point NLSM amplitude correctly,

 For latter convenience, we introduce the following alternative $\delta$-shift which acts on $2$-point Mandelstam variables,

 When the total number of external particles is even, it is straightforward to verify that Eq. \eref{delta-shift-our} is exactly equivalent to Eq. \eref{delta-shift-original}.
 We also replace the large $\delta$ limit in Eq. \eref{eq:nlsm_phi_cube_shift} by a contour integral as \bea A_{2n}^{\rm NLSM} ={1\over 2\pi i}\,\oint_{\delta=\infty}\,{d\delta\over\delta}\, \delta^{2n-2}\,A_{2n}^{{\rm Tr}(\phi^3)}(\delta)\,.~~ \eea It is easy to see that the operation of taking contour integration ${1\over 2\pi i}\oint_{\delta=\infty}{d\delta}\delta^{2n-3}$ can extract the coefficient of $1/\delta^{2n-2}$, thus applying the contour integral to $A_{4}^{{\rm Tr}(\phi^3)}(\delta)$, we get the correct $4$-point NLSM amplitude just as Eq. \eref{eq:4_nlsm_phi_cube}.
-However, the form of contour integral in Eq. \eref{to-prove-delta} possesses an advantage than that of taking the the large $\delta$ limit of Eq. \eref{eq:nlsm_phi_cube_shift}: although we know the leading term of $A_{4}^{{\rm Tr}(\phi^3)}(\delta)$ in the large $\delta$ limit has the form $1/\delta^{2}$, in general it is uneasy to show whether the leading term of $A_{2n-2}^{{\rm Tr}(\phi^3)}(\delta)$ has the order $-(2n-2)$, thus taking the the large $\delta$ limit of Eq. \eref{eq:nlsm_phi_cube_shift} may results in a divergence, while the contour integral in Eq. \eref{to-prove-delta} only extract the coefficient of $1/\delta^{2n-2}$ and then will not encounter divergence.
+However, the contour integral in Eq. \eref{to-prove-delta} has an advantage over taking the the large $\delta$ limit of Eq. \eref{eq:nlsm_phi_cube_shift}: although we know the leading term of $A_{4}^{{\rm Tr}(\phi^3)}(\delta)$ in the large $\delta$ limit has the form $1/\delta^{2}$, in general it is difficult to show whether the leading term of $A_{2n-2}^{{\rm Tr}(\phi^3)}(\delta)$ has the order $-(2n-2)$, thus taking the the large $\delta$ limit of Eq. \eref{eq:nlsm_phi_cube_shift} may results in a divergence, while the contour integral in Eq. \eref{to-prove-delta} only extracts the coefficient of $1/\delta^{2n-2}$ and then will not encounter divergence.
 This feature of the form of contour integral will become useful when we try to prove Eq. \eref{to-prove-delta} recursively in the next subsection.